U.S. military chapter in Iraq draws to a close

 Saddam is dead and the violence has ebbed, but the U.S. troop withdrawal leaves Iraq with a score of challenges from a stubborn insurgency and fragile politics to an oil-reliant economy plagued by power cuts and corruption.

-Iraq's neighbours will keep a close watch on how Baghdad will confront its problems without the buffer of a U.S. military presence, while a crisis in neighbouring Syria threatens to upset the region's sectarian and ethnic balance.
+Iraq's neighbors will keep a close watch on how Baghdad will confront its problems without the buffer of a U.S. military presence, while a crisis in neighboring Syria threatens to upset the region's sectarian and ethnic balance.

 U.S. President Barack Obama, who made an election promise to bring troops home, told Iraqi Prime Minister Nuri al-Maliki that Washington will remain a loyal partner after the last troops roll across the Kuwaiti border.